-The laundresses lived in a part of the post called “Suds Row.”
-It was easy to pick out Suds Row because of the clotheslines in the area.
+The laundresses lived in a part of the post called "Suds Row.Area of army fort where laundresses lived and worked It was easy to pick out Suds Row because of the clotheslines in the area.

 On wash day, the laundresses hauled and heated water and then rubbed the clothes on a washboard in the hot water.
 Lye soap was added to remove the dirt.
 Lye is a very harsh substance which burns away particles.
 After being scrubbed, clothes were rinsed and hung on the clotheslines to dry.

 All those who lived in the army forts of the frontier faced challenges.
 Officers, enlisted men, wives, children, and laundresses all had times of fear, loneliness, boredom, severe weather, and difficult living conditions.
 These struggles were part of life in the army forts.